-Recent bad debt challenges at Joy’s Chinese mining competitors Sany and Zoomlion could open the door for Joy to gain additional market share in China, a country that produces 50% of global coal output, and 30% of global iron ore production.
+Recent bad-debt challenges at Chinese mining competitors Sany and Zoomlion could open the door for Joy to gain additional market share in China, a country that produces 50% of global coal and 30% of global iron ore output.

-Joy’s emphasis in offering lifetime equipment management programs should increase its base business of aftermarket service sales.
+Joy’s emphasis on offering lifetime equipment management programs should increase its base business of aftermarket service sales.

 The LeTourneau and Mining Technologies International deals smartly expand Joy’s product offerings into loading equipment and hard-rock underground mining.
 Read more

 Roughly 60% of Joy’s sales are tied to coal mining, which faces severe regulatory headwinds in the U.S. and China.